 Raising money from investors (or banks) can be a daunting process.
 There's a reason the TV show is called "Shark Tank".
 You may be wondering whether this journey is for you.

-I’ve done 8 capital raises in 7 years (my hairdresser is eternally grateful).
+I’ve raised $35m across 7 different companies in 8 years (my hairdresser is eternally grateful).
 I’ve met many investors through that process and have watched how they make decisions, both before they invest and how they interact with you afterwards.
 The answer to this will be as unique as they are, however there are some common threads.

 A learning mindset on this journey is essential.
 The first stage of developing “wisdom” is acknowledging you don’t know everything.
 I’m a trusted advisor and confidante to my clients (my mind is a vault with a vast array of secrets).
 I am told I’m genuine, approachable, credible and reliable.
 I want you to be all of yourself with me, and I will do the same with you.